 “Leadership is an honest business,” said one of my clients and indeed it is.

-One of the important leadership skills you need so that you will become a successful leader is lead with integrity and honesty.
+One of the important leadership skills you need so that you will become a successful leader is to lead with integrity and honesty.
 Many leaders I know are guided by these great leadership values.
-Where they can easily accelerate their progress is to communicate such that these values are seen, felt and understood by employees.
+Where they can easily accelerate their progress is to communicate such that these values are seen, felt, and understood by employees.

 A study by Marcus Buckingham has recently found that leaders need to build more trust in the workplace.
 In his study, he has found that employees do not fear change.
 On the contrary, what makes change management difficult for them is being kept in the dark.
-Build trust by communicating openly and with appropriate level of transparency is another useful skill for you,
+Build trust by communicating openly and with an appropriate level of transparency is another useful skill for you,

 In your context, leading when you do not know where the business is headed towards (yet) requires you to be courageous, to be vulnerable.
 If you want higher employee engagement, stronger team commitment and better company performance, consider how you are building trust in your workplace with open communication.

 In my practice, I have discovered that leading by vulnerability is a powerful skill to acquire.
 Consider how and why you can use vulnerability to your advantage.

 Successful companies are innovative.
 At the same time, the world’s largest companies are facing the threat of an increasing rate of constructive destruction.
 What this means is only the businesses that can learn fast, fail fast and innovate will survive the constant waves of disruption.
 Nurturing innovation and continuous improvement must be a leadership imperative for every business.

 If you’re looking for a sustainable competitive advantage, innovation should be your focus.
 To do this, companies need to build an environment where it’s safe to make mistakes and push boundaries while still considering the customer’s perspective.